SupercomputingWales/intro-mpi/_episodes/03-mpi_point.md

 >
 > > ## Solution
 > >
-> > The key difference is the sends and recieves do not need to be different (no matching send to a recieve in order
+> > The key difference is the sends and receives do not need to be different (no matching send to a receive in order
 > > this time.
 Just `isend` and `irecv` and then `wait` for the sends to complete and then receive the data.
 > >
 > > Check out the [point_nonblock.py]({{ site.baseurl }}/files/example2/point_nonblock.py) and the corresponding [slurm job script]({{ site.baseurl }}/files/example2/{{ site.baseurl }}/files/example2/point_nonblock.py).